3.9K 2.7K 576 4.9K

 How to Start A Journal

 1 Choose a journal that speaks to you.
 This is the first fun step in the process.
-If you become a regular journal keeper, you will repeat this step each time you fill another journal.
+If you become a regular journal keeper, you will repeat this step each time you fill a journal.
 You can shop journals from the comfort of your own home by clicking here.

 2 Choose a topic.
-Depending on the type of journal you decided to start, the topic may be specific (i.e. fitness tracking) or broad (i.e. brain dump).
+Depending on the type of journal you decided to start, the topic may be specific (i.e. fitness tracking) or broad (i.e. brain dump

 3 Start writing.
 This is the simplest step.
 You’ve done all the work leading up to this point.
 Now, it’s time to execute.
 The writing part can be therapeutic.
 If you write to release your thoughts and feelings, writing can help you to feel more centered, work through issues, etc.